Seat belt laws in the United States: Primary and secondary enforcement

 U.S. seat belt use laws may be subject to primary enforcement or secondary enforcement.
 Primary enforcement allows a law enforcement officer to stop and ticket a driver if they observe a violation.
-Secondary enforcement means that a peace officer may only stop or cite a driver for a seat belt violation if the driver committed another primary violation (such as speeding, running a stop sign, etc.) at the same time.
+Secondary enforcement means that a peace officer may stop or cite a driver for a seat belt violation only if the driver committed another primary violation (such as speeding, running a stop sign, etc.) at the same time.
 New Hampshire is the only U.S. state that does not by law require adult drivers to wear safety belts while operating a motor vehicle.

 In 15 of the 50 states, non-use of seat belts is considered a secondary offense, which means that a police officer cannot stop and ticket a driver for the sole offense of not wearing a seat belt.
 (One exception to this is Colorado, where children not properly restrained is a primary offense and brings a much larger fine.)
-If a driver commits a primary violation (e.g., for speeding) they may additionally be charged for not wearing a seat belt.
+If a driver commits a primary violation (e.g., for speeding), they may additionally be charged for not wearing a seat belt.
 In most states, seat belt non-use was originally a secondary offense.
 Many states later changed it to a primary offense, the first being California in 1993.
-Of the 30 states with primary seat belt use laws, all but California, Connecticut, Hawaii, Iowa, New Mexico, New York, North Carolina, Oregon, and Washington originally had only secondary enforcement laws.
+Of the 34 states with primary seat belt use laws, all but California, Connecticut, Hawaii, Iowa, New Mexico, New York, North Carolina, Oregon, and Washington originally had only secondary enforcement laws.

 Thirty-four states, the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands have primary enforcement laws for front seats.